Token Tracers

 General backmatching

-When we think about backmatching in regular expressions we might have expressions like this
+When we think about backmatching in regular expressions we might define expressions like this

-in mind where (P) defines a simple pattern and \1 refers to the value of the matched pattern.
-So there is a functional relationship between (P) and \1.
+where (P) defines a simple pattern and \1 refers to the string value matched by the pattern.
+We assume that there is a functional relationship between (P) and \1.
+First it is (P) that matches then \1 will match what (P) has matched before.

-Actually this perspective is a little simplistic in the general case.
+Actually this perspective is a little simplistic and in the general case backmatching can be more powerful.
 Consider the following simple regexp:

 s = “bb”

-the first b can be matched by ([ab]*) and the last “b” by \1 but the whole string can also be matched by b*.
+the first b can be matched with `([ab]*)` and the last “b” with `\1` but the whole string can also be matched with `b*`.

 Here is another more complicated example

 It stems from Thomas Lord with whom I discussed this topic on LtU and who corrected my initial naive assumptions about backmatching.
-Not only depends the match of ([ab]*) on the match of \1 but also on the match of \2 which depends on the match of \1 as well.
-Of course \1 depends on both of the matches of ([ab]*) and (([ab]*)b*\2).
-It’s all tangled.
+Not only depends the match of `([ab]*)` on the match of \1 but also on the match of \2 which depends on the match of \1 as well.
+Of course \1 depends on both of the matches of `([ab]*)` and `(([ab]*)b*\2)`.
+It is all tangled.

 Functional backmatching

-If we restrict backmatching to simple functional relations between (P) and \1 we can still express a broad range of practically relevant use cases.
+If we restrict backmatching to simple functional relations between (P) and \1 as in case a) we can still express a broad range of practically relevant use cases.
 Here we give an approach to formalize those restrictions which can be checked by a regexp compiler.

 In an expression